Thinking in Structures: Evaluating Spatial Intelligence in Constraint-Governed Spaces: Comparison with Other Spatial Intelligence Benchmarks

 \textbf{Video benchmarks for spatio-temporal reasoning.} Video-based benchmarks extend spatial intelligence to spatio-temporal understanding and often include motion-centric tasks.
 VSI-Bench~\cite{yang2025thinking} tests spatio-temporal spatial understanding and planning-related components; OST-Bench~\cite{lin2025ost} targets object--state transitions; SPAR-Bench~\cite{zhang2025flatland} evaluates richer spatio-temporal reasoning.
 STI-Bench~\cite{li2025sti} and DSI-Bench~\cite{zhang2025dsi} further emphasize dynamic instance states, with DSI-Bench incorporating human annotation.
 These efforts broaden evaluation beyond static geometry, but most still focus on scenes with weak feasibility constraints, where strong performance may be attainable through temporal tracking heuristics or action priors, rather than constraint-consistent 3D reconstruction.

 \textbf{Multi-video and cross-video benchmarks.} More recent benchmarks investigate correspondence and reasoning across videos.
 EgoExoBench~\cite{he2025egoexobench} evaluates alignment across egocentric/exocentric views, and MMSI-Video~\cite{lin2025mmsi} extends multi-video reasoning with human annotation and additional task coverage (e.g., planning, cross-video reasoning).
-These datasets raise the difficulty through cross-episode generalization, yet their underlying environments are typically not governed by strong geometric/topological feasibility constraints in the sense of a constrained manifold.
+These datasets raise the difficulty through cross-episode generalization, yet their underlying environments are typically not governed by strong geometric/topological feasibility constraints.

-\textbf{\ssibench: constrained-manifold regime enabling quantifiable and comparable evaluation.} In contrast to the above unconstrained-manifold benchmarks, \ssibench targets CMSR, which places a \emph{higher demand on genuine 3D understanding}: models must recover a constraint-consistent 3D structural hypothesis (geometry \emph{and} topology) from visual evidence and reason over it, rather than relying on weakly constrained 2D correlations or appearance priors.
-The strong geometric, topological, and physics-based constraints of real-world engineering structures sharply narrow the space of feasible configurations, making many queried relations more stable under plausible interpretations and thereby enabling evaluation that is more \emph{quantifiable and comparable} across models.
+\textbf{\ssibench: structural constraints enable well-defined ranking-based evaluation.} In contrast to the above unconstrained benchmarks, \ssibench targets SCSR, which places a \emph{higher demand on genuine 3D understanding}: models must recover a constraint-consistent 3D structural hypothesis (geometry \emph{and} topology) from visual evidence and reason over it, rather than relying on weakly constrained 2D correlations or appearance priors.
+The strong geometric, topological, and physics-based constraints of real-world structures sharply narrow the space of feasible configurations, making many queried relations more stable under plausible interpretations and thereby enabling evaluation that is more \emph{quantifiable and comparable} across models.
 To leverage this property, \ssibench adopts a ranking formulation over 3--4 candidates under explicit geometric/topological criteria, which emphasizes robust comparative reasoning and converts constraint-induced stability into a directly measurable signal, especially in cluttered, occluded, and viewpoint-diverse structural scenes.